 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of September 30, 2016, are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of September 30, 2017, are summarized in the following table:

-Domestic Equity Pools
+Asset Class Target Allocation Long Term Expected Real Rate of Return

-% Alternative Investment 28.0% 5.9%
+Domestic Equity Pools 28.0% 5.6%

-Pools 18.0% 9.2%
+% Alternative Investment Pools 18.0% 8.7%

 International Equity 16.0% 7.2%

-Fixed Income Pools 10.5% 0.9%
+Fixed Income Pools 10.5% -0.1%

-Real Estate and Infrastructure Pools 10.0% 4.3%
+Real Estate and Infrastructure Pools 10.0% 4.2%

-Absolute Return Pools 15.5% 6.0%
+Absolute Return Pools 15.5% 5.0%

-Short Term Investment Pools 2.0% 0.0%
+Short Term Investment Pools 2.0% -0.9%

 Total 100.0%

-\Long term rate of return does not include 2.1% inflation
+Long term rate of return are net of administrative expenses and 2.3% inflation.